gravity182/homeserver/Installation.md

 This chart supplies with a helpful JSON Schema.
 If you have a supported editor like VS Code with a [RedHat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), you'll see autosuggestions and field descriptions right in your editor.

-Finally, give a read to the [Chart customization](#chart-customization) section to learn how to customize your setup.
+Finally, give a read to the [Chart customization](#chart-customization) section to learn how to customize your setup and a [Server Backups](#server-backups--backrest) section to learn how to make schedules backups of your server.

 This document covers most of the services used in this chart and provides some useful notes on each of them.
-Return to this document if you're having troubles.
+Return to this document if you're having problems.
 Open an issue in this GitHub repo if your problem is not covered here.

 If you're a newbie, it's especially worth to give this document a read from start to finish.
 It has detailed instructions for core services like [Plex](#plex), [Radarr](#radarr)/[Sonarr](#sonarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).